DavidPetkovsek/DeepPassage/README.md

 # DeepPassage

 Current requirements:
-tqdm argparse pytube3 opencv-python tensorflow==2.0
+tqdm argparse pytube3 opencv-python tensorflow==2.0 pillow

 There is a known problem with the latest version of pytube3, resulting in a key 'cipher' error.
 The following issue has a solution commit that has not been approved yet but currently resolves the issue